-The rest of this paper is organized as follows: In Section 2, we provide theoretical foundations for analyzing the term structure of exchange rate predictability wherein agents with heterogenous beliefs learn and switch empirical models or "scapegoat" variables.
-Section 3 contains information about the data sets used in this paper, and describes the empirical methodologies, i.e. dynamic Nelson-Siegel model, time-varying parameter estimations, dynamic (Bayesian) model averaging and disagreement.
+The rest of this paper is organized as follows: In Section 2, we provide advances in models of exchange rate determination wherein agents with heterogenous beliefs learn and switch trading rules via "scapegoat" variables.
+Section 3 contains information about the data sets used in this paper, and describes the methodologies, i.e. dynamic Nelson-Siegel model, time-varying parameter estimations, dynamic (Bayesian) model averaging and disagreement.
 Section 4 introduces both economic and statistical evaluations of the our model.
 Section 5 presents detailed discussions on the results, respectively.
 We draw a conclusion in Section 6.
-The main findings of this paper are delegated to Appendix A while Appendix B is (complementary) technical appendix.
+The complementary findings and technical details of this paper are delegated to Online Appendix.

-2 Models of Exchange Rate Determination
+2 Exchange Rate Determination